CopernicaMarketingSoftware/Documentation/Mailerq/4.0/responsiveemail.md

 [responsiveemail.com](https://www.responsiveemail.com).
 This algorithm
 to transform JSON data into responsive emails has also been embedded in MailerQ.
-If you feed MailerQ JSON data (instead of MIME), it will automotically be converted into a valid email message.
+If you feed MailerQ JSON data (instead of MIME), it will automotically be converted into valid email messages.

 ````
 {